elastic/integrations/packages/gcp/docs/loadbalancing.md

-# Load Balancer
+# Load Balancing

 ## Logs

-The `load_balancer` dataset collects logs of the requests sent to and handled by GCP Load Balancers.
+The `loadbalancing_logs` dataset collects logs of the requests sent to and handled by GCP Load Balancers.

 **Exported fields**